idbrii/godot-eggplant50-template/README.md

 ## Returning to Menu

+Add games/movement2/ui/GameMenu.tscn to your scene for a pause menu that includes options to 'Restart' and 'Quit to Menu'.
+If you want to customize this menu, be sure to **duplicate** it into your game.

-To return to main menu from your game, call:
+To return to main menu from code, call:

     Eggplant.return_to_menu()

-You could do this from the `pause` input (see games/movement2/World/World.gd) or something more sophisticated.

 ## Deploy to itch.io